GjorgievFilip/Space/ProjectDescription.md

 ---

 ## Ausgangssituation / Problemstellung / Vorgeschichte

 ### Englisch:
-Space is tipically a topic of general interest among People.
+Space is typically a topic of general interest among people.
-It´s alo a mutual topic of interest ofours.
+It’s also a mutual topic of interest of ours.

 ---

 ## Projektziele / Nicht-Ziele

 ### Englisch:

 **Project Goals:**
-Enlighten the receiver vith a website about space spiking his interest on that topic.
+Enlighten the receiver with a website about space, sparking his interest in that topic.

 **Non-Goals:**
-Make the website a gimmiky clump of code no one really understands.
+Make the website a gimmicky clump of code no one really understands.

 ---

 ## Projektinhalte / Project Contents

 ### Englisch:
-Creatin a Generic Website with space info and its corresponding parts (CSS and HTML)
+Creating a generic website with space info and its corresponding parts (CSS and HTML).

 ---

 ## Kritische Erfolgsfaktoren / Critical Success Factors

 ### Englisch:
-A compound Programming experience of both members.
+A compound programming experience of both members.

 ---

 ## Termine / Milestones

 ### Deutsch:
 **Projektstart:**
 - Ereignis: Was den Projektbeginn markiert (z.B.
 Kick-off Meeting) => UNTERRICHT
 - Termin: Datum des Starts

 **Projektende:**
 - Ereignis: Was das Projektende definiert (z.B.
 Abnahme durch Kunden) => ABGABE
 - Termin: Abschlussdatum

 **Meilensteine:**
 Wichtige Zwischenereignisse und ihre Termine.

+---

 ### Englisch:
 **Project Start:**